-Background: The mechanisms by which sodium channel blockade and high-rate pacing modify electrogram substrates of Brugada syndrome (BrS) have not been elucidated.
+BACKGROUND The mechanisms by which sodium channel blockade and high-rate pacing modify electrogram (EGM) substrates of Brugada syndrome (BrS) have not been elucidated.

-Objectives: To determine the effect of ajmaline and high pacing rate on the BrS substrates.
+OBJECTIVE The purpose of this study was to determine the effect of ajmaline and high pacing rate on the BrS substrates.

-Methods: Thirty-two BrS patients (age $40 \pm 12$ years) with frequent ventricular fibrillation (VF) episodes underwent right ventricular outflow tract (RVOT) substrate electroanatomical and electrocardiogram imaging (ECGI) mapping before and after ajmaline administration and during high-rate atrial pacing.
+METHODS Thirty-two patients with BrS (mean age 40 \pm 12 years) and frequent ventricular fibrillation episodes underwent right ventricular outflow tract substrate electroanatomical and electrocardiographic imaging (ECGI) mapping before and after ajmaline administration and during high-rate atrial pacing.
 In 4 patients, epicardial mapping was performed using open thoracotomy with targeted biopsies.

-Results: Ajmaline increased the activation time delay in the substrate (33%; p = 0.002), ST elevation in the right precordial leads (74%; p < 0.0001), and the area of delayed activation (170%; p < 0.0001), coinciding with increased substrate size (75%; p < 0.0001).
-High atrial pacing rate increased the abnormal electrogram (EGM) duration at the RVOT areas from 112 ± 48 to 143 ± 66 ms (p = 0.003) and produced intermittent conduction block and/or excitation failure at the substrate sites, especially after ajmaline.
-Biopsies from the 4 patients with thoracotomy showed epicardial fibrosis where EGMs were normal at baseline but became fractionated after ajmaline.
-In some areas, local activation was absent and unipolar EGMs had a monophasic morphology resembling the shape of the action potential.
+RESULTS Ajmaline increased the activation time delay in the substrate (33%; P = .002), ST-segment elevation in the right precordial leads (74%; P < .0001), and the area of delayed activation (170%; P < .0001), coinciding with the increased substrate size (75%; P < .0001).
+High atrial pacing rate increased the abnormal EGM duration at the right ventricular outflow tract areas from 112 ± 48 to 143 ±